NVIDIA/DeepLearningExamples/PyTorch/Recommendation/DLRM/README.md

 ./prepare_dataset.sh <frequency_threshold> <GPU|CPU> <NVTabular|Spark>
 ```

-For the Criteo Terabyte dataset, we recommend a frequency threshold of `T=3`(when using A100 40GB or V100 32 GB) or `T=2`(when using A100 80GB) if you intend to run the hybrid-parallel mode
+For the Criteo Terabyte dataset, we recommend a frequency threshold of `FL=3`(when using A100 40GB or V100 32 GB) or `FL=2`(when using A100 80GB) if you intend to run the hybrid-parallel mode
 on multiple GPUs.
-If you want to make the model fit into a single NVIDIA Tesla V100-32GB, you can set `T=15`.
+If you want to make the model fit into a single NVIDIA Tesla V100-32GB, you can set `FL=15`.

 The first argument means the frequency threshold to apply to the categorical variables.
-For a frequency threshold `T`, the categorical values that occur less
+For a frequency threshold `FL`, the categorical values that occur less
-often than `T` will be replaced with one special value for each category.
-Thus, a larger value of `T` will require smaller embedding tables
+often than `FL` will be replaced with one special value for each category.
+Thus, a larger value of `FL` will require smaller embedding tables
 and will substantially reduce the overall size of the model.

 The second argument is the hardware to use (either GPU or CPU).